 The W-Shaped Attribution Model expands on the U-Shaped model by adding another key touchpoint into the mix.
 In addition to the first and last interactions, this model highlights the importance of the lead conversion moment—the point at which a prospect becomes a qualified lead.

 Typically, the W-shaped model assigns 30% of the credit to each of these three critical touchpoints: the initial engagement, lead conversion, and the opportunity close, with the remaining 10% distributed across other interactions.
-This model benefits businesses with a distinct lead conversion event or milestone in their customer journey.

 Data-Driven Attribution

 Data-driven attribution uses machine learning and algorithmic models to analyze all available data and determine the actual influence of each touchpoint on the customer’s decision to convert.
-60% of top marketers consider data-driven attribution essential for grasping the journeys of high-value customers.
+60% of top marketers consider data-driven attribution critical for grasping the journeys of high-value customers.

 Unlike the other models, which follow predetermined rules for assigning credit, data-driven attribution looks at the unique patterns in your data to allocate credit more accurately.